Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Distance Environment

-Firstly, we examine the possibility that Zangetsu is interacting with COSMOS~615877 at $z=0.126$, the nearby galaxy visible in Fig. \ref{fig:obj_image} -- a massive ($M_{\star}\sim10^{11.2}\ M_{\odot}$, with a central velocity dispersion of $\sim 200$ km/s based on the Wisconsin PCA-based value added catalog\footnote{\url{https://www.sdss4.org/dr14/spectro/galaxy_wisconsin/}}), quiescent, edge-on S0 galaxy.
+Firstly, we examine the possibility that Zangetsu is interacting with COSMOS~615877 at $z=0.126$, the nearby galaxy visible in Figure \ref{fig:obj_image} -- a massive ($M_{\star}\sim10^{11.2}\ M_{\odot}$, with a central velocity dispersion of $\sim 200$ km/s based on the Wisconsin PCA-based value added catalog\footnote{\url{https://www.sdss4.org/dr14/spectro/galaxy_wisconsin/}}), quiescent, edge-on S0 galaxy.
 At that redshift, Zangetsu would be well within its virial radius.
 In \citet{greco2018sumo}, the authors uncovered an interesting case, the ``Sumo Puff'', using HSC images.
 Sumo Puff sits next to SDSS J1449-0042 at z=0.00431, a post-merger dwarf galaxy with a stellar mass of $M_\star \sim 1.3\times 10^9\, M_{\odot}$. \citet{greco2018sumo} proposed that Sumo Puff could be a galaxy-size tidal feature around SDSS J1449-0042 with a linear physical dimension of $\sim 11$ kpc.
 The authors found tentative evidence of the LSB ``bridge'' between the two galaxies and confirmed the feasibility of their relative configuration using N-body galaxy merger simulations.
-The tidal feature scenario provides a convenient solution to explain Sumo Puff's asymmetric light distribution, its ``clumpiness'', and the similar optical color with SDSS J1449-0042.
+The tidal feature scenario provides a convenient explanation for Sumo Puff's asymmetric light distribution, its ``clumpiness'', and its similar optical colors with SDSS J1449-0042.
 At a significantly higher redshift than SDSS J1449-0042, the ``tidal feature'' scenario would make Zangetsu have a linear physical size of 47 kpc, quite extreme as a ``galaxy size'' tidal feature.
 Large-size tidal tails or shells are not uncommon (e.g. \citealp{Watts2024, Bilek2022NGC474shell, Foster2014NGC4651shell}).
-Still, the known cases always show clear evidence of direct interaction when their sizes become comparable to the host galaxy, either through the continuity of surface brightness distribution or because they are in a geometric configuration that can be easily tied to gravitational interaction.
+Still, the known cases always show clear evidence of direct interaction when their sizes become comparable to those of the host galaxy, either through the continuity of the surface brightness distribution or through a geometric configuration that can be easily tied to gravitational interaction.
 Unlike SDSS J1449-0042, COSMOS~615877 does not show a post-merger or interacting signature.
 Even on the residual map using the star-subtracted image, we see no evidence of any surface brightness connection between Zangetsu and COSMOS~615877.
 And Zangetsu's almost ``linear'' morphology \& its $\sim30$ degrees angle relative to COSMOS~615877's edge-on disc distinguish it from the known tidal features.
 At $z=0.126$, Zangetsu would be $M_\star \sim10^{9.5}\ M_{\odot}$, $\sim 1/50$ of COSMOS~615877's stellar mass.
 Zangetsu also has a much bluer optical color than COSMOS~615877 ($g-r\approx 1.1$, $g-i\approx 1.6$).
-Without the spectroscopic redshift or a more comprehensive study using simulations, we cannot rule out the possibility that Zangetsu is an extremely diffuse galaxy distorted during the early stage of a 1:50 merger.
+Without a spectroscopic redshift or a more comprehensive simulation-based study, we cannot rule out the possibility that Zangetsu is an extremely diffuse galaxy distorted during the early stage of a 1:50 merger.
 However, based on the above discussion, we deem the chance of this scenario to be very small.
 Therefore, we will explore Zangetsu's surroundings further to identify candidates of its host galaxy within $0.006<z<0.1$, using the lower limit constrained by the SBF method in Sec. \ref{ssec:sbf}.